dcarbone/terraform-plugin-framework-utils/README.md

 		// you may also compare string slices validation.Compare(validation.NotEqual, []string{"one", "two"})
         validation.Compare(validation.NotEqual, []string{"oNe", "twO"}, true)
+		// you can also assert that a list of ints is not equivalent validation.Compare(validation.NotEqual, []int{1, 2})

         // one of
-		// currently OneOf only works with strings validation.Compare(validation.OneOf)
+		// currently OneOf only works with strings and ints validation.Compare(validation.OneOf, []string{"one", "two"})
+		// you can provide true for the 3rd parameter to perform a case-insensitive comparison validation.Compare(validation.OneOf, []string{"one", "two"}, true)
+		validation.Compare(validation.OneOf []int{1, 2})

+		// not one of
+		// currently NotOneOf only works with strings and ints validation.Compare(validation.NotOneOf, []string{"one", "two"})
+		// you can provide true for the 3rd parameter to perform a case-insensitive comparison validation.Compare(validation.NotOneOf, []string{"one", "two"}, true)
+		validation.Compare(validation.NotOneOf []int{1, 2})
     }
 }
 ```